The National Innovation (Subclass 858) Visa (NIV) requires that each visa applicant has an Australian Nominator.

 What is the process?

-The NSW State Government have indicated that they will accept EOIs for NSW State nomination.
-These EOIs would then be shortlisted, with selected candidates invited to apply.
+Selected candidates will then be invited to apply.
 The NSW State government have indicated that they will seek an independent expert endorsement for each shortlisted candidated.

-Following third party endorsement (of claimed achievements), the NSW State government would assess the applications, and subsequently sign a Form 1000 and issue an endorsement letter.
+Following assessment and third party endorsement (of claimed achievements), the NSW State government would subsequently sign a Form 1000 and issue an endorsement letter.

 It’s important to note that securing this does not guarantee an invitation under the NIV program.